Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 python -m pip install gunicorn dj-database-url psycopg2-binary
 ```

-**7c**: Add the two new dependencies to `requirements.txt` so that they are installed when you next push to Heroku:
+**7c**: Add the new dependencies to `requirements.txt` so that they are installed when you next push to Heroku:

 ```txt
 gunicorn